nus-cs2113-AY2122S1/ip/docs/README.md

 ### Adding a Todo: `todo`

-Adds a Todo task to ShellRPG.
+Adds a Todo task to ShellRPG list of tasks.
 Todo tasks only contains a task description.

 Format: `todo <Task Description>`